 Yahweh, worshiped since the 14th century B.C. in Canaan in a pantheon alongside Baal, Asherah, El, and other gods, was not declared the top god until after the State was formed under the rule of kings in 1,000-900 B.C.
 (Eerdman’s Dictionary of the Bible, Betz, “Monotheism,” p.
 917).
 A nation, the historical pattern suggests, desires a national god.
 The transformation was gradual, but by the time of the Babylonian conquest of Israel and the great Exile (an actual historical event supported by evidence) around 600 B.C., Yahweh was the Hebrew’s one and only god.
 Robert K. Gnuse writes in No Other Gods: Emergent Monotheism in Israel, “Until the exile the majority of Jews were polytheistic.”
 Indeed, most biblical scholars believe the Pentateuch (the first 5 books of the Bible) were written between 600 B.C. and 400 B.C.
+The earliest Hebrew writing of any kind is from about 1,000 B.C.
 If interested in details of the most recent studies of Jewish monotheism, browse pages 62-105 of Gnuse’s book here.

 History shows as cities and civilizations interacted, they shared many myths and adopted each other’s religious customs (think of the Greek gods taken by the Romans).
 Archaeology has provided evidence that stories from Babylon, Egypt, and other nearby cultures are older than Hebrew society itself and by extension the Jewish history found in the Bible.
 Dennis Morris summarizes the findings in a passage from Religion: The Greatest Confidence Trick in History (p.
 97):